Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 Dashboard is a special view that provides introductory insights to path analysis.

 ### Map KPIs  {#map-kpis}
-There are 6 Key Performance Indicators (KPI) available on the dashboard by default for the following metrics: [visits](#visits), [value](#value), [value per visit](#value-per-visit), and optional outcome metrics: [monetary value](#monetary-value), [outcomes](#outcomes), and [average monetary value](#average-monetary-value).
+There are six Key Performance Indicators (KPI) available on the dashboard by default for the following metrics: [visits](#visits), [value](#value), [value per visit](#value-per-visit), and optional outcome metrics: [monetary value](#monetary-value), [outcomes](#outcomes), and [average monetary value](#average-monetary-value).